wowselim/eventbus-service/README.md

 }
 ```

-Next, we need to annotate the service verticle as follows:
+Next, we need to annotate this interface as follows:
 ```kotlin
 @EventBusService
 interface DivisionService